 Can my hardwood floor be installed over radiant heat?

 Twelve Oaks® engineered hardwood floors can be installed over radiant heating system, but seasonal gapping should be expected.
 No solid hardwood floors should be installed over radiant heat.
 Before attempting to install, it is mandatory that the installation instructions be read and carefully followed.
 Failure to do so will void your warranty.
-Download Engineered and Solid Hardwood Installation Instructions here.
+Download Engineered Hardwood Installation Instructions here.

 If you need further assistance, please feel free to call us toll free at 1-855-212-OAKS (6257), or email us at email@example.com.

 How should I clean my hardwood floor?

 Twelve Oaks® takes every effort to make our floor a “minimal maintenance” floor.
 With the advanced aluminum oxide enhanced finish, routine vacuuming or sweeping is usually sufficient to keep the floor clean.
 Never wash your hardwood floors with liquid, and wipe up spills immediately, using a dry cloth to thoroughly dry and clean the affected area.

 Warm water mixed with white vinegar is a popular cleaning recipe that many people swear by.
 Though we can appreciate your going-green and cost-saving efforts, we do caution you against using home-made solutions, because it is difficult to control the concentration of these concoctions.
 Any vinegar, ammonia-based products, floor wax, oil or soap-based detergents can damage the floor finish and leave a dull and greasy residue behind.